FoxyXTN/ISZ-3ds-cheats-for-ctrpf-ByFoxy./README.md

-nuthis is a big compilation of many cheats made by Owl,Foxy,Peanut,Springtrap,
+8nuthis is a big compilation of many cheats made by Owl,Foxy,Peanut,Springtrap,
 Cracko Darksiders
 with these ice station z codes can u do